-In this course, students will build upon their existing App Development knowledge to craft applications for phones and tablets that are informed by contemporary production practices and design principles.
+In this course, students build upon their existing App Development knowledge to craft applications for phones and tablets that are informed by contemporary production practices and design principles.
+Students will have a chance to work in groups to design, develop, and test a mobile application in the Android platform.
+The class will also discuss how to best market a mobile application.